EU trade negotiators aim for 2016 U.S. trade pact

-BRUSSELS, Aug 4 (Reuters) - European negotiators are aiming to finalise a trade pact with the United States in 2016 in “an optimistic scenario”, EU Trade Commissioner Cecilia Malmstrom said on Tuesday.
+BRUSSELS (Reuters) - European negotiators are aiming to finalize a trade pact with the United States in 2016 in “an optimistic scenario”, EU Trade Commissioner Cecilia Malmstrom said on Tuesday.

 If agreed, the Transatlantic Trade and Investment Partnership (TTIP) would encompass a third of world trade and be the biggest such agreement.

-“We will do everything we can to try to finalise during 2016.
+“We will do everything we can to try to finalize during 2016.
 That’s the optimistic scenario we’re working on, but it’s possible,” she told reporters.

 Following on from a tenth round of talks in July, Malmstrom said she would meet U.S. Trade Representative Michael Froman in Washington in September to prepare for more talks in October and also in December.